kushalvyas/kushalvyas/README.md

 I'm a AI researcher and PhD student at Rice University working on scalable machine learning methods for large signals.

-Previously, I was a senior ML researcher at Samsung Research America (SRA), Mountain View, CA where I was part of the wonderful multidisciplinary Think Tank Team
+Previously, I was a senior ML researcher at Samsung Research America (SRA), Mountain View, CA where I was part of the wonderful multidisciplinary Think Tank Team.
+Before that, I completed my was pursing my masters at the Robotics Institute at Carngie Mellon University studying Computer Vision (MSCV).

 ## Research interests:
 - Neural Representations